 Research focus

 Bone is a dynamic and complex organ whose integrity is controlled by the interaction of many cell types, including osteoclasts which remove bone and osteoblasts which build it.
 A major area of interest is how bone cells interact with foreign invaders – in the form of tumor cells or microbes – focusing on the host as a potential therapeutic target.
 We use a combination of disease models, genetic mouse models, and in vitro cultures, providing a broad range of potential research projects as well as diverse technical approaches.
-Most of our projects are collaborative, taking advantage of the wealth of expertise in the Washington University Musculoskeletal Research Center.
+Most of our projects are collaborative, taking advantage of the wealth of expertise in the WashU Musculoskeletal Research Center.
 The research opportunities, combined with personalized mentorship, provide a positive environment in which to develop as a scientist.

 Current projects